foo123/FILTER.js/readme.md

 * [Asynchronous](https://github.com/foo123/asynchronous.js) simple manager for async/parallel tasks.

-The framework defines an [Image Proxy class](/api-reference.md#image-class), which represents an Image, a number of utilities like `Color` Class and 17 generic `Filter` types plus various Plugins and Extra filters (with support for parallel processing transparently both for `browser` and `nodejs`)
+The framework defines an [Image](/api-reference.md#image-class) class, which represents a proxy for an Image, a number of utilities like `Color` class and 13 generic `Filter` types plus various Plugins and Extra filters (with support for parallel processing transparently both for `browser` and `nodejs`)

 0. [__AbstractFilter__](/api-reference.md#generic-abstract-filter)
 1. [__ColorTableFilter__](/api-reference.md#color-table-filter)